 No matter how you like your eggs in the morning, Eggs Benedict has come to define the morning-after brunch, and it all began in New York City.
 The combination of English muffin, Canadian bacon and Hollandaise sauce is what brings the poached egg to life.

 You can knock this up easily at home and have it be just as great.
 But if you’re eating out, we recommend sourcing a genuine French restaurant for breakfast.
 Sometimes, the hollandaise sauce can leave a lot to be desired, and it’s what makes or breaks the dish.
 As far as we’re concerned, the French have a prosperity for this, so enjoy Eggs Benedict at one of the many cafes littered around the city.

 Okay, as the name suggests, the Hamburger may have originated in Germany, but it was perfected in New York.
 Brought to the country by homesick German sailors, burgers became the staple food for workers on the docks of the Lower West Side.

 While they originally began as just meat patties, it was the New York natives that came up with the idea of sandwiching them.
 From there, pickled gherkins, English mustard and fried onions were introduced.
-That created the depth of flavour that inspired a worldwide imitation.
+That created the depth of flavor that inspired a worldwide imitation.
 Nowhere else, though, can offer a genuine hamburger.
 A cheese slice is optional but encouraged.